-The current ordinance regulating bars, restaurants, gyms, salons, casinos, etc. is set to expire May 6th.
-Brookings community and local businesses have successfully kept COVID-19 spread to a minimum.
+The Brookings community and local businesses have successfully kept COVID-19 spread to a minimum.
 This has allowed the medical profession to adequately prepare.
 A recommendation for reduced regulation is presented to Council that allows the incremental opening of businesses while protecting employees and the public.